alonechat/AloneChat/README.md

 Well, this part’s straightforward—two middle school students.

 - Zhang: Architecture & UI Lead  `<zhang dot chenyun at outlook dot com>`
-- Tao: Features & Components Lead
+- Tao: Features & Components Lead  `<tonytao2022 at outlook dot com>`

 This arrangement works smoothly for now,
 and we plan to maintain it unless the project faces major changes—